Academic degree: Using academic titles

-Unlike some other European countries such as Germany, Dutch academic titles are used rarely outside academia, hold no value in everyday life and typically are not listed on official documentation (e.g. passport, drivers license, (governmental) communication).
-Dutch academic titles however are legally protected and can only be used by graduates from Dutch institutions of higher education.
-Illegal use is considered a misdemeanor and subject to legal prosecution.
-Holders of foreign degrees therefore need special permission before being able to use a recognised Dutch title, but they are free to use their own foreign title (untranslated).
-In practice, the Public Department does not prosecute the illegal use of a protected title (in the Netherlands applies prosecutorial discretion, so some known crimes are not prosecuted).
+Unlike some other European countries, such as Germany, Dutch academic titles are used rarely outside academia, hold no value in everyday life, and typically are not listed on official documentation (e.g. passport, drivers license, (governmental) communication).
+Dutch academic titles, however, are legally protected and can only be used by graduates from Dutch institutions of higher education.
+Illegal use is considered a misdemeanor and is subject to legal prosecution.
+Holders of foreign degrees, therefore, need special permission before being able to use a recognised Dutch title, but they are free to use their own foreign title (untranslated).
+In practice, the Public Department does not prosecute the illegal use of a protected title (the Netherlands applies prosecutorial discretion, so some known criminal uses are not prosecuted).

 Norway

-Prior to 1980, there were around 50 different degrees and corresponding education programs within the Norwegian higher education system.
+Prior to 1980, there were around 50 different degrees and corresponding educational programs within the Norwegian higher education system.

 Degrees had titles that included the gender based Latin term candidatus/candidata.
 The second part of the title usually consisted of a Latin word corresponding to the profession or training.
 For example, Cand.
 Mag.
 (Candidatus Magisterii) required 4 to 5 years, Cand.
 Real.
 (Candidatus Realium) required 6 years of study and a scientific thesis in a select set of scientific disciplines (realia).
 Over the years these were replaced gradually with degrees that were more and more internationally comparable programs and corresponding titles.
 For example, the degree Cand.
 Scient. replaced Cand.
 Real. in the period 1985 to 2003.
 These degrees were all retired in 2003 in favour of an international system.

 The reform of higher education in Norway, Kvalitetsreformen ("The Quality Reform"), was passed in the Norwegian Parliament, the Storting, in 2001 and carried out during the 2003/2004 academic year.
 It introduced standard periods of study and the titles master and bachelor (baccalaureus).
 The system differentiates between a free master's degree and a master's degree in technology.
 The latter corresponds to the former sivilingeniør degree (not to be confused with a degree in civil engineering, which is but one of many degrees linked to the title sivilingeniør, which is still in use for new graduates who can choose to also use the old title).
 All pre-2001 doctoral degree titles were replaced with the title "Philosophical Doctor degree", written philosophiæ doctor (instead of the traditional doctor philosophiæ).
 The title dr. philos. is a substantially higher degree than the PhD and is reserved for those who qualify for such a degree without participating in an organized doctoral degree program.

 Poland

-In Poland the system is similar to the German one.
+In Poland, the system is similar to the German one.